intake-dynamodb/intake-dynamodb/docs/source/quickstart.rst

 To use this plugin for `intake`_, install with the following command::

-   conda install -c informaticslab intake-dynamodb
+   conda install -c informaticslab -c intake intake_dynamodb

 .. _intake: https://github.com/ContinuumIO/intake